Fees may not be refunded, except by order of the Court, even if the filing was in error or if the case has been dismissed.

 The following are examples of fees that may be refunded:

 - A refund can be made when a filing fee is accepted by the Clerk's Office on a case where there is no requirement for a filing fee.

 - A refund can be made when an overpayment is received for any of the required statutory filing fees.
 The Court is only entitled to the prescribed amount.
 However, given the administrative cost involved with processing a refund, the Clerk will only refund an overpayment of $25 or more, unless the Court orders otherwise.

 Motions for Refund

 Motions for refund must be filed with the Court, either electronically or on paper.
-If the payment as to which a refund is sought was made by cash, check, money order, or by credit card at the counter, then the motion must be accompanied by a completed Form AO213.
-(This form is not required if the payment was made by credit card through CM/ECF.)
-Upon receipt of the motion, the order will be routed to the appropriate Judge.
-If the refund is approved by the Judge, a check will be mailed to the requestor.
-If the fee was paid by credit card, a credit will be issued to the credit card account.
+If the payment was made by cash, check, or money order, then the motion must be accompanied by a completed Form AO213.
+(This form is not required if the payment was made by credit card.)
+The motion will be routed to the appropriate Judge.
+If the refund is approved, a check will be mailed to the requestor or, if the fee was paid by credit card, a credit will be issued to the credit card account.